alphagov/search-api/README.md

 # Search API

-**This is a fork of [rummager](https://github.com/alphagov/rummager), and is in a half-renamed state!
-We will clean this up as the migration progresses.**
+**This was called "rummager", and is in a half-renamed state!
+We will be cleaning this up and renaming everything.**

 Rummager indexes content into [elasticsearch](https://www.elastic.co/products/elasticsearch) and serves the GOV.UK search API.